fortify/github-action/README.md

 **Fortify Sofware Security Center (SSC) / ScanCentral SAST**

 * [`fortify/github-action`](#fortify-github-action)
-  For now, this action provides the same functionality as the `ssc-sast-scan` action listed below.
+  For now, this action provides the same functionality as the `sc-sast-scan` action listed below.
 Future versions may add support for running other types of scans or performing other SSC / ScanCentral actions.
 * [`fortify/github-action/sc-sast-scan`](#fortify-github-action-sc-sast-scan)
   Package source code, submit SAST scan request to ScanCentral SAST, optionally wait for completion and export results back to the GitHub Security dashboard.
 * [`fortify/github-action/package`](#fortify-github-action-package)